bixBeta/betaBox/Differential Expression/deseq2Steps.md

            $ bash processCounts.sh <1> or <2> ( 1 for first strand, 2 for second strand)

   ### Step 2: Create a phenoData.csv file.
 Template is available in the Utilites folder.
-          Make sure col 2 has same file names as generated in Step 1.
+          Make sure col 2  matches the file names as generated in Step 1

   ### Step 3: Execute the countMatrix.sh script using the following syntax:
           $ bash countMatrix.sh